The Meter network employs an innovative Proof of Value (PoV) consensus mechanism, which is a hybrid of Proof of Work (PoW) and Proof of Stake (PoS).

 More details about Proof of Value can be found here: https://www.meter.io/what-is-proof-of-value-consensus/

 HotStuff consensus is a variant of Byzantine fault-tolerant (BFT) consensus protocol proposed and mathematically proved by Ted Yin during his internship at VMware Research in 2018.
-Compare to the traditional pBFT consensus which was proposed in the 1970s, HotStuff have the following benefits:
+Compared to the traditional pBFT consensus which was proposed in the 1970s, HotStuff has the following benefits:

 Simple and elegant leader change (censorship and network failure resistance).
 In the traditional pBFT consensus (like Tendermint), if the leader (block proposer) fails or becomes malicious, the system will not be able to reach consensus and finalize blocks.
 Changing leader is extremely complicated and communication intensive.
 Most implantations had to change certain assumption to avoid dealing with leader change.
 For example, in Tendermint, the developer assumed that the network is strong synchrony, which means all the nodes share the same well synced global clock.
 If a leader failed to reach within the time slot, all the validator nodes will move to the next round.
 HotStuff based BFT has a built-in leader change algorithm.
 The complexity of changing the leader is the same as creating a regular block.
 Therefore, HotStuff consensus doesn't rely on the synchronized global clock.
 It assumes the network is partially synchronous, meaning the network maybe jammed or partitioned from time to time but eventually become synchronized.
 This brings tremendous benefit of preventing malicious nodes and censorship in the network.
 ETH 2's Casper FFG is a variant of BFT consensus with a partially synchronous network assumption with the help of VRF random beacon, however it took a different trade off on liveness and consistency.
 In ETH2, the system continuously generating new blocks even there are not enough validators to reach 2/3 majority and finalize the block (the blocks are not usable as they could be reverted in the future).
 In Meter's PoV, we use PoW to generate create one source of randomness, the HotStuff consensus will halt committing new blocks if 2/3 majority is not reached.
 We believe it more desirable behavior for financial applications.